This section prohibits anyone from escaping or attempting to escape when (1) under a lawful arrest or (2) during confinement at an institution.

 - Working upon the public roads; or

 - Being transported to or from a place of confinement.

 - A purpose or intention to affect an arrest under a real or pretended authority;

 - An actual or constructive seizure or detention of the person to be arrested by a person having present power to control the person arrested;

 - A communication by the arresting officer to the person whose arrest is sought, of an intention or purpose then and there to effect an arrest; and

 - An understanding by the person whose arrest is sought that it is the intention of the arresting officer then and there to arrest and detain him.

 If the police officer did not effectively communicate the arrest to the defendant, the defendant was never under arrest and could not have escaped.

 Our law offices have experience in dealing with criminal cases.
-Call today to schedule a free 15 minute case strategy to tell us your version of the story.
+Call today to schedule a 5 minute free consultation to tell us your version of the story.
 We need to know all that you know because from the information you give us, we will create a defense strategy to your case.
 We will take depositions to determine what happened and what can be proven at trial.

 We understand that not every case can be won and that sometimes fighting a case could result in worse punishment than a plea deal.
 In these situations, we will continue to fight to lessen your charges or lessen your sentence.
 Either way, we will always fight for you.
 Call today so we can get to work helping you.